clvrai/furniture-bench/docs_source/getting_started/installing_furniture_bench.rst

       +=======================================================================+==================================================================================+
       | \(a) Visualization tool and prompt indicates where to place each part | \(b) Initialization done.
 After this stage, press ”Enter” to execute the policy. |
       +-----------------------------------------------------------------------+----------------------------------------------------------------------------------+

-  Once the initialization is done, press “Enter” to execute the policy.
-Make sure that there is nothing but furniture parts in the workspace.

 .. checklist::